siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 ml bioinformatics/fastqc
 ```
-Show listed module on your environment:
+Display loaded module on your environment:
 ```
 module list
 ```
-or the shorter one
+or use the shorter command:
 ```
 ml
 ```